NicolaJB/SmartMotion-Analytics-FullStack-WebApp/README.md

-# SmartMotion
+# SmartMotion Analytics Full Stack Web App
 SmartMotion is a motion classification system using FastAPI and Next.js.
-It analyses accelerometer data (X, Y, Z) to classify segments as moving or stationary via a Linear Support Vector Machine (SVM).
+It analyses sensor data (accelerometer X, Y, Z and gyroscope Gx, Gy, Gz) to classify segments as moving or stationary via a Linear Support Vector Machine (SVM).

 ## Features
 - FastAPI backend with `/predict` endpoint